mcculleydj/cosign/README.md

 - Nginx + TLS for secure web hosting
 - AWS for application hosting

-TODO: say more about the actual project and include this in a landing page.
+TODO: say more about the actual project and include this in a landing page. test readme change